fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **putAuthorizeAccount**
 > putAuthorizeAccount(accountAuthorizationRequest)

-Authorizes an account to trade, perform liquidations and more, on behalf of another account
+Authorizes an account to trade, perform liquidations and more, on behalf of another account.

 ### Example